srijan-paul/srijan-paul.github.io/injuly.in/src/blog/napkin-inference-cost.md

 With a single NVIDIA B200 GPU, we should be serving **331 users concurrently** to get the most out of our investment.
 Of course, this is a theoretical ceiling.
 In reality, VRAM is limited.
-We'll have squeeze the model weights in there along with the huge KV-cache.
+We'll have to squeeze the model weights in there along with the huge KV-cache.

 ## How many users can you serve realistically?